 African American Voices

-The Belowstairs exhibition, In Service and Beyond, located in the Maymont Mansion basement, opened in 2005 after a decade of research.
+The exhibition, In Service and Beyond: Domestic Work and Life in a Gilded Age Mansion, located in the Maymont Mansion basement, opened in 2005 after a decade of research.
 Through wills, census records, oral history interviews, and a cache of newly discovered Dooley papers, the picture of the Maymont household became increasingly detailed.
 More than twenty domestic employees were identified during the preliminary phase, and by the opening, almost forty were known.
 The household included a butler, assistant butler, cook, kitchen maid, housemaid, lady’s maid, and laundress.
 Nearly all were African American.

 Descendants of Maymont workers became invaluable allies, contributing memories, family photographs, and keepsakes, helping with two on-site reunions, and giving media interviews.
-The granddaughter of the head cook became particularly active presenting outreach programs and serving on the Maymont Foundation Board of Directors.
+Doris Walker Woodson, the granddaughter of the head cook, became particularly active presenting outreach programs and serving on the Maymont Foundation Board of Directors.

 In Service and Beyond examines the Maymont household and its domestic workers in the social, economic, and technological contexts of the era.
 After a careful reexamination of the exhibition, it was time to go beyond the duties, rituals and material culture of Gilded Age service, to look beyond the Maymont gates and address the particular challenges of African American domestic workers throughout the South.